 The Operation Panel is attached to the TOE and is an interface device that the TOE users use for the TOE operation.
-It features the following devices: key switches, LED indicators, an LCD touch screen, and Operation Control Board.
+It features the following devices: key switches, LED indicators, an LCD touch screen, and Operation Panel Control Board.
+The Operation Panel control software is installed on the Operation Panel Control Board.